pckroon/pysmiles/README.md

     the aromaticity specifications from the SMILES string (lower case elements) should be taken as leading.
 If `True`, will also set bond orders to 1 for bonds that are not part of an aromatic ring and have a bond order of 1.5.
+See also below.
 If `False`, will create a molecule using *only* the information in the SMILES string.
+- `strict` determines whether the function be a bit more critical about what constitutes a valid SMILES string.
+In particular, checks whether the specified aromatic fragments can be kekulized.

 ### Stereochemical information
 Currently the library cannot handle stereochemical information, neither E/Z nor